stylextv/tic-tac-toe/README.md

 # TicTacToe

-Stylized TicTacToe Game with animated particle background and MinimaxAI
+This is a stylized TicTacToe Game with an animated particle background and a Minimax-AI.

 ![alt text](screenshot.png)